 Talking To A Doctor | LYRICA® (pregabalin) CV Safety Info | Fibromyalgia

-Talking to a Doctor
+Talking to Your Doctor

-Ask the doctor about his or her experience with fibromyalgia
+Ask about your doctor’s experience with fibromyalgia

-Many doctors have experience diagnosing and treating fibromyalgia.
-But some have more experience than others.
-It’s okay to ask questions.
-Remember, your doctor is there to help you.
+The first step to getting an accurate diagnosis is finding a doctor who has experience in diagnosing and treating fibromyalgia.
+Many doctors can treat fibromyalgia but some have more expertise than others.
+It’s okay to ask questions, your doctor is there to help you.